Documentation

 • One benefit from this export behavior is that GRNsight can be used to convert network data from an adjacency matrix (in the native GRNsight .xlsx format as described in Section 1b-i.a) to a list of binary interactions (as a SIF file).

-• To export your data to GraphML format, select the menu option Export > Export Data > To Unweighted GraphML or File > Export Data > To Weighted GraphML.
+• To export a GRN to GraphML format, select the menu option Export > Export Data > To Unweighted GraphML or File > Export Data > To Weighted GraphML.
 A dialog box will open for you to Save your file.
 Clicking the Cancel button will return you to the GRNsight web page.
+(Note that exporting PPI data to GraphML is not currently supported by GRNsight).

-• When an unweighted network is loaded, exporting to an unweighted GraphML file will be the only option available.
+• When an unweighted GRN is loaded, exporting to an unweighted GraphML file will be the only option available.

-• When a weighted network is loaded, you have the option to export to an unweighted or weighted GraphML file.
+• When a weighted GRN is loaded, you have the option to export to an unweighted or weighted GraphML file.

 • The unweighted and weighted GraphML files will be formatted according to the description in Section 1b-i.d.

-• To export your data to Excel format, select the menu option Export > Export Data > To Excel.
-A selector modal should appear allowing you to set the specifications of your workbook file before exporting it.
-Once specifications are selected, a dialog box will open for you to Save your workbook.
+• To export your data to Excel format (.xlsx), select the top menu option Export > Export Data > To Excel.
+A modal window will appear allowing you to choose which data will be exported.
+The options are different for a GRN and a PPI.
+The goals of the GRN options are to create an Excel workbook that is compatible with the GRNmap MATLAB modeling software and also to be able to export a mirror of the user-uploaded data.
+Once you have made your selections, click the Export Workbook button.
+A dialog box will open for you to Save your workbook.
 Clicking the Cancel button will return you to the GRNsight web page.

-• The unweighted and weighted Excel workbooks will be formatted according to the description in Section 1b-i.a.
+• The Excel workbooks will be formatted according to the description in Section 1b-i.a.

 To print a graph, select the menu item File > Print.
 Mac users can utilize the native print to PDF function available from their operating system to print the graph to a PDF file.
 Windows users will need to have the full version of Adobe Acrobat (or other "print to PDF" utility) to print graphs to a PDF file.
 The Print menu item is disabled until a gene regulatory network graph is loaded.
 There is a known bug when GRNsight is used with Firefox browsers where the side of the graph gets cut off.
 This is an issue with Firefox that we cannot solve at this time.
 There are two workarounds.
 First, in Firefox, go to the menu item File > Page Setup and check the box Shrink to fit Page Width.
 Second, you can use the Chrome browser to print to PDF.